 Within our vulnerability management tools, we have identified campus contacts for the various areas of campus.
 They are responsible for keeping that membership up-to-date by notifying OIT of any changes that need to be made.
 Vulnerability reports are auto generated from these tools to area contacts to keep them informed of the various vulnerabilities discovered on their assigned systems.
 They also highlight the systems of the highest importance including those that meet the above network disconnect guidelines.

-Campus contacts with systems which meet the above guidelines will receive a 1st notification via email warning of impending network disconnect of the host(s) if not address by the specified date in the email.
+Campus contacts with systems which meet the above guidelines will receive the 1st notification via email warning of impending network disconnect of the host(s) if not addressed by the specified date in the email.
 If not addressed after the first week a 2nd email notification will be sent out as a reminder that the identified vulnerability must be addressed by the date in the email.
+A third notification will be sent out the second week if the vulnerability still has not been dealt with.
 Finally if the identified vulnerabilities on the host(s) have not been addressed by the designated date, a final email notification will be sent out stating that network access of the host(s) will be disconnected within 24 hours.

 Verification & Network Restoration Procedure